anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <p align="center"><b>Table 3-1:</b> Categories of applications, requirements for scheduling pods and Kubernetes features</p>

 Kubernetes clusters using above enhancements can implement worker nodes with "bare metal" servers (running Container Runtime in Linux host Operating System) or with virtual machines (VMs, on hypervisor).
+When running in VMs, the following list of configurations shows what is needed for non-resilient applications:
+* CPU Manager managing vCPUs that hypervisor provides into VM.
+* Huge pages enabled in hypervisor, mapped into VM, enabled in guest OS, and mapped into pod.
-When running in VMs, the following requirements and configuration are needed for performance optimization: CPU Manager for vCPUs in VM.
-Huge pages enabled in hypervisor and mapped into VM.
-Hardware Topology Management with hypervisors enabled for NUMA.
-Node Feature Discovery and Device Plugin Framework for CPU instructions and devices exposed through hypervisor.
+* Hardware Topology Management with NUMA enabled in hypervisor, mapped into VM, if needed enabled in guest OS, and mapped into pod.
+* Node Feature Discovery and Device Plugin Framework for CPU instructions and devices enabled in hypervisor, mapped into VM, enabled in guest OS, and mapped into pod.

 ### 3.2.2 Container Networking Services